NiamhOL/Project-2019/README.md

 ## Task

 The aim of this project is to give an overview of Fisher's Iris Dataset, by using Python programming language for statistical analysis.
-In this project I have included the more interesting analyses of the data.
+In this project I have included the more interesting analysis of the data.

 ## Getting started